Santosh-Gupta/SpeedTorch/README.md

 |Pytorch PinnedCPU |	6.59 |	0.32|
 |Cupy Cuda |	0.39 |	9.61|
 |Pytorch Cuda |	1.82 |	5.09|

+Although Pytorch's time to/from a Pytorch GPU tensor and a Pytorch cuda Variable is not as fast and Cupy's, the speed is still workable, so if memory is still a concern, a best of both worlds approach would be to SpeedTorch's Cupy CPU Pinned Tensors for CPU, and SpeedTorch's Pytorch GPU tensors for GPU.

 This is the notebook I used for measuring how much memory each variable type takes. https://colab.research.google.com/drive/1ZKY7PyuPAIDrnx2HdtbujWo8JuY0XkuE